AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 1. Type the brand name of the channel used for commercial purposes in the **Display name**.
 1. Select **Add channel**.

-A new configuration change is created and ready for server update.
+A new configuration change has been created and is ready for server update.
 To use the new channel listed in the **Channels** section, proceed with the [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md) flow.